Look before you leap

 - Fee billing program

-As if that wasn’t daunting on its own, until very recently an advisor needed to contract with 8 separate vendors just to get access to everything on that list.
+As if that weren’t daunting on its own, until very recently an advisor needed to contract with 8 separate vendors just to get access to everything on that list.
 With no fully integrated solutions available, that means advisors need to switch between 8 different applications on their computer just to prepare for one client meeting.

 As always, please let us know if you have any questions.
 And be sure to catch up on more articles in this series: